 The Congress Facilities also impose limitations upon Safety's ability to, among other things, incur indebtedness (including capitalized lease arrangements); become or remain liable with respect to any guaranty; make loans; acquire investments; declare or make dividends or other distributions; merge, consolidate, liquidate or dispose of assets or indebtedness; incur liens; issue capital stock; or change its business.
-At March 31, 2004, Safety was in compliance with all financial and non-financial covenants.
+At June 30, 2004, Safety was in compliance with all financial and non-financial covenants.
+At June 30, 2004, Safety was also in compliance with all non-financial covenants other than a covenant requiring Safety to dissolve certain inactive subsidiaries.
+The non-compliance under this covenant was waived by Congress.
 Substantially all assets of Safety are pledged as collateral for the borrowings under the Congress Facilities.